TimeMachine1994/081925-SvelteTweb/Old Docs01/090725-auto-login-plan.md

 Below is a clean, implementation-ready rewrite of your plan that covers auto-login for:

-the Owner from the memorial (“Create Tribute”) form,
+the Owner from the event (“Create Tribute”) form,

 a Viewer (quick register/login), and